Don’t miss out on a safe harbor 401(k) for 2024! The deadline to sign up with Employee Fiduciary is September 16th.

 • They received compensation in excess of $150,000 during 2023.
 A plan can limit this group to the top 20% of employees, ranked by compensation

-The ADP tests pre-tax and Roth elective deferrals - not including catch-ups - for nondiscrimination.
-To pass the ADP test, the average contribution rate of HCEs for the year cannot exceed the greater of:
+The ADP test compares the salary deferrals made by HCEs and NHCEs (both pre-tax and Roth, not including catch-up contributions).
+To pass the ADP test, the average deferral rate of HCEs cannot exceed the greater of:

 • 125% of the non-HCE average rate, or